-Modern crisis communications tools should have the capability of adapting to all possible critical events, so an important part of the planning process should be integration between tools and scenarios.
+Modern crisis communications tools should have the capability of adapting to all possible critical events, so an important part of the planning process should be the integration between tools and scenarios.
 This cuts down response time, improves contact accuracy, and ensures the right people can be reached in a timely manner.

 - Remote, secure infrastructure

 Remove critical information assets from the path of disaster.
-When a severe weather event like flooding or fire affects your community, you need to be able to continue to communicate without disruption, when there is the very real risk of data centres and communications infrastructure being impacted.
+When a severe weather event like flooding or fire affects your community, you need to be able to continue to communicate without disruption, when there is a very real risk of data centres and communications infrastructure being impacted.

-Secure, distributed, cloud hosted platforms will allow you to keep communicating even in the worst case local damage scenarios.
+Secure, distributed, cloud-hosted platforms will allow you to keep communicating even in the worst-case local damage scenarios.

 - Multi-channel message streams

-Messages should be sent on the appropriate channels needed to make sure the entire team is reached, including SMS, Voice, On demand HTML5 Micro Apps, RSS, social media, or email.
+Messages should be sent on the appropriate channels needed to make sure the entire team is reached, including SMS, Voice, On-demand HTML5 Micro Apps, RSS, social media, or email.